Li-Fangkai/Li-Fangkai.github.io/contents/home.md

-I am an M.S. candidate in Software Engineering at Shandong University.
-My research centers on multimodal feature matching and large multimodal models, with particular emphasis on vision-language alignment and multimodal reasoning.
+I’m an M.S. student in Software Engineering at Shandong University, having completed my B.S. in Data Science & Big Data Technology here as well.
+I am fortunate to be advised by Prof. Xiankai Lu at Shandong University.
+My research interests lie in multimodal feature matching and the alignment of large-scale vision–language models.

 #### Email